libsdl-org/setup-sdl/README.md

 When bumping the minimum required CMake version is not desirable, here are 2 alternative methods (pick one!):
 - Add `-DCMAKE_PREFIX_PATH=${{ steps.sdl.outputs.prefix }}` to the CMake configure command (or add SDL's prefix to an already-existing `-DCMAKE_PREFIX_PATH=` argument)
 - Add `-DCMAKE_POLICY_DEFAULT_CMP0074=NEW` to the CMake configure command (this only works when the actual CMake version is >= 3.12).

+### `install-linux-dependencies` does things on non-Linux GitHub runners

+This input will be renamed to `install-dependencies`.